tolarewaju3/cell-tower-simulator/README.md

 ---

-## 🙋‍♂️ Why?

-This project was built to simulate network behavior for testing self-healing demos, dashboards, or real-time alerting pipelines.
-Instead of injecting random noise, it generates realistic, time-paced Kafka events that can be controlled in real time.

----

 ## 📦 Tech Stack

 - Quarkus (RESTEasy + Scheduler + Kafka)
-- SmallRye Reactive Messaging
 - Kafka Dev Services
 - OpenShift (for deployment)